ronjb/selectable/README.md

 ## Usage

-Then you have to import the package with:
+Then in the dart file, import the package with:

 ```dart
 import 'package:selectable/selectable.dart';